Under the Hanging Tree

 Under the Hanging Tree is a 2023 Namibian film directed and written by filmmaker Perivi Katjavivi.
 The movie explores themes of historical trauma, identity, and cultural displacement, set against the backdrop of Namibia's colonial past.
-The film became Namibia's first-ever official submission for the Academy Award for Best International Feature on the occasion of the 96th Academy Awards.
-The film is in German, Afrikaans, Otjiherero, and Khoekhoegowab with English subtitles, ensuring accessibility to a wider audience.
+The film became Namibia's first official submission for the Academy Award for Best International Feature on the occasion of the 96th Academy Awards.
+The film is in German, Afrikaans, Otjiherero, and Khoekhoegowab with English subtitles.